connellmccarthy/connellmccarthy.github.io/_article/culture-kings.md

 ![Collection of reference images, mainly including textural design images.]({{ image_path }}/ck-moodboard.jpg)

 Pulling inspiration from the distressed and textural aspects of street art and screen-printed apparel, I started playing with spray paint and ink-bled typography.
-That all felt right, but it needed a color that would stand out and really reflect this being a Shopify partnership.
+That all felt right, but it needed a colour that would stand out and really reflect this being a Shopify partnership.
 I chose a super vibrant Aloe green that, when applied to the spray paint, gave off a ‘glow in the dark’ effect that felt truly unique to this event.

 {% include gallery.html path=image_path slug='ck-brandkit' format='jpg' count=3 %}